SaveryIV/Math-Magicians/README.md

 # 🕹️ Math Magicians <a name="about-project"></a>

-This project is maked with the porpouse of show the magic behind the Maths, using React.js!
+This project was made with the purpose of show the magic behind the Maths, using React.js!

 ## 🛠 Built With <a name="built-with"></a>